-Description There are only a handfull of paintings known today that are considered to be by th paduan master Squarcione: signed paintings in Padua and Berlin as well as two very similar images of the Madonna and Child, this one in the Walters and a similar one in slightly better condition in a private collection.
-The artist is best known today for his collection of antiquities and his large workshop in the 1440s and 1450s.
-In the 1440s his pupils or assistants ranged from Andrea Mantegan, who went on to be one of the most important painters of the 1400s to the little known Dario da Pordone, to whom the monumental paintings depicting the Adduction of Helen (37.1178-1180) are now attributed.
+Description There are only a handful of paintings known today that are considered to be by the Paduan master Francesco Squarcione: two signed paintings in the museums of Padua and Berlin and two very similar images of the Madonna and Child, including this one in the Walters and a similar one in slightly better condition in a private collection.
+Squarcione is best known today for his collection of antiquities and the large workshop he operated in the 1440s and 1450s.
+In the 1440s, his pupils or assistants ranged from the Andrea Mantegna, who went on to be one of the most important painters of the 1400s, to the little known Dario da Pordenone, to whom the Walters' monumental paintings depicting the Adduction of Helen (37.1178-1180) are now attributed.

 |9/08/1942||Treatment||coated; other; varnish removed or reduced; x-ray|

 |1/01/1970||Examination||examined for condition|

 Provenance Constantini, Florence [date and mode of acquisition unknown]; Bernard Berenson [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1913 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters, 1913

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License